DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 * Click "Launch" which should then ask you to create a new key pair
-* Select "Create a new key pair" and give it the name "atlas-ce" (note: if you've already used this key name before you can either re-use of, or create another unique key name)
+* Select "Create a new key pair" and give it the name "atlas" (note: if you've already used this key name before you can either re-use of, or create another unique key name)
 * Download the key pair
 * Click "Launch Instances"
 * It should then redirect you to the Launch Status page